bjuretko/docker-baikal-infcloud/README.md

   access which is not soa from a security standpoint as 2fa are not possible and simple basic auth mechanisms may leak.
-- Alternatives like owncloud/nextcloud or other colaboration suites are too much
-- for this simple usecase
+- Alternatives like owncloud/nextcloud or other colaboration suites are too much for this simple usecase
-- Using baikal for several years without any bigger issues makes it pretty robust
-- for family or internal small company/team management.
+- Using baikal for several years without any bigger issues makes it pretty robust for family or internal small company/team management.
 - You do not need email or other shared services
 - Widely supported clients, unfortunetly not natively with Android.
+- create backups of calendar and contact data
+- Syncs well with Windows, MacOS, Android and iOS

 > I use this setup for personal management with the family.
 As we used it for
 > several years, this project is supporting my migration from a DS213j to